Liveweight loss and recovery in cattle

 • rate of passage of gut contents.

-During the selling process, water consumption has the greatest effect on liveweight change.
+During the selling process, feed and water consumption has the greatest effect on liveweight change.

 Grassfed versus grainfed

-Pasture type and season affect the percentage of gut fill, with fill increasing as feed quality and palatability decline.
-Cattle that graze on pasture, or are fed roughage, have a higher percentage of their liveweight as gut fill than those on a grain diet.
-As such, these animals lose liveweight at a faster rate when off feed and water.
-Gut fill of cattle on grain diets decreases as the proportion of grain in their diet, and the length of time on grain, increases.
+Pasture type and season affect the amount of gut fill, with fill increasing as feed quality and palatability decline.
+Cattle that graze on pasture, or are fed forage, have a greater weight of gut fill compared with cattle on a grain diet.
+Current evidence suggests no effect in the rate of weight loss from cattle consuming forages or grain.

 Measuring liveweight loss

 The rate of liveweight loss is measured relative to initial liveweight.
-Cattle lose weight most rapidly during the first 12 hours without feed and water.
-After this, the rate of loss slows progressively.
-This means that much of the loss usually occurs before animals leave the property, particularly, if they are mustered well in advance of transportation.
-Cattle will continue to lose weight if not offered feed and water.
+Cattle reduce their body weight at a constant rate when deprived of feed and water.
+Body weight loss begins when cattle are moved from their grazing area and will continue at their destination unless feed and water is provided.
+This means that much of the loss in body weight occurs before animals leave the property, particularly, if they are mustered well in advance of transportation and are deprived of feed and water in the yards.

 Table 1.
-Average liveweight loss up to 72 hours without feed and water for cattle of various liveweights
+Predicted liveweight loss (kg) up to 72 hours without feed and water for cattle of various liveweights

 Hours without